• Skip to primary navigation

 • Divide the dough into 10 portions, form small balls, cover and let stand for another 15 minutes.

 • Roll the balls into discs using a small rolling pin, and shape the dough to form the typical elongated naan bread.
-The naan breads should be rolled about about 5 mm/ 0.2 inches thick, about 12-14 cm / 5-5.5 inches long and about 8-9 cm/ 3-3.5 inches wide.
+The naan breads should be rolled about 0.2 inches/ 5 mm thick, about 5-5.5 inches/ 12-14 cm long, and about 3-3.5/ 8-9 cm wide.

-• Fry bread: Melt a little bit of the butter or ghee in a large non-stick skillet, add 2 or 3 of the dough pieces and fry for 1 minute.
+• Cook Afghan bread: Melt a little bit of the butter or ghee in a large non-stick skillet, add 3-4 of the dough pieces.
+Brush them with a little of the butter or ghee and sprinkle them with Nigella seeds.
+Cook them on the first side for 3-4 minutes until you see some bubbles forming on top.

-• Flip and cook the second side for about 4 minutes until the underside has brown spots.
+• Flip and cook the second side for 3-4 minutes until the underside is golden brown too.

 • Repeat: Melt another small piece of butter and repeat with the rest of the dough.